Blog

 Example

-"The executive board gathered to discuss the agenda.
-The budget review was the first item followed by the marketing campaign update, the board also talked about upcoming projects new hires and company expansion."
+“The budget review was the first item followed by the marketing update the board also discussed new hires and expansion.”

-“The executive board gathered to discuss the agenda.
-The budget review was the first item, followed by the marketing campaign update.
-The board also talked about upcoming projects, new hires, and company expansion.”
+“The budget review was the first item, followed by the marketing update.
+The board also discussed new hires and expansion.”